152334H/pwnscripts/README.md

  * The printf offset lies on an unaligned boundary.
 Some challenges are designed this way; workaround planned.

 ## Updates

+pwnscripts is in development; if historical behaviour is broken it may be listed here

 20-08